upandouttahere/Capstone---Udacity-project/README.md

 # Udacity Blockchain Capstone

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The capstone project, building upon the knowledge gained in the course in order to build a decentralized housing product.

 ### Prerequisites / Software used